Glossary of Publishing Terms

 1. In the agreement with a traditional publisher, the author surrenders exclusive publishing rights to exploit the works in many forms of expression.

 3. Copyright need not be registered.
-Some online companies offer copyright registration for a fee, and many authors are lulled by this, but if any part of the author's work (except ‘fair comment’ and there is no clear definition of this) has been lifted off someone else's work, this is no protection at all.
+Some online companies offer a fee for copyright registration, which lulls many authors.
+Still, if any part of the author's work (except ‘fair comment’ and no clear definition of this) has been lifted off someone else's work, this is no protection.
 So, keep your work original.

 CREATIVE CONTROL

-1. There may be a major loss of creative control with a traditional publisher, as the house would want to maximise its return on investment.
-The book would comply with house standards.
+1. There may be a significant loss of creative control with a traditional publisher, as the house would want to maximise its return on investment.

-2. With self-publishing companies, your content will be safe (they probably won't even add a comma without being paid extra), but quality is something else.
-Some of what we have seen is awful, but others have been impressive.
+2. With online self-publishing companies, your content will be safe.
+(They'll probably, only add a comma if they are paid for it.
+But quality is something else.
+Some of what we've seen is awful, but some are impressive.
+Please do your research and read reviews of their work.

 3. DIYers have total control over their product.